-Lifting practices must assure that the radius of curvature of the pipe during lifting will not overstress the pipe and girth welds.

-10) Girth Weld Testing During Production Welding: DGLLC must implement a program to confirm ongoing quality of girth weld testing during production welding for application of SBD.
+- Lifting practices must assure that the radius of curvature of the pipe during lifting will not overstress the pipe and girth welds. - 10) Girth Weld Testing During Production Welding: AGDC must implement a program to confirm ongoing quality for application of SBD.
 The program, which must be addressed in Element II, must receive an independent third-party review and a response of "no objection" from PHMSA, in accordance with Condition 3(b).
-The program must include:

-- a) Increased quality assurance/quality control (QA/QC). - Production welding must be performed within the range of welding parameters of those qualified. - A comprehensive QA/QC program must be established to record and monitor the welding parameters during production welding on a real-time basis to ensure that production welds are made within the welding parameter tolerances qualified during WPQ. - Any weld that is made outside of the range of qualified parameters, such as those made outside of the qualified heat input range (as measured by the electronic recording equipment), must be rejected and cut out. - b.
+The program must include: a) Increased quality assurance and/or quality control (QA/QC). - i) Production welding must be performed within the range of welding parameters of those qualified. - A comprehensive QA/QC program must be established to record and monitor the welding parameters during production welding on a real-time basis to ensure that production welds are made within the welding parameter tolerances qualified during WPQ. - a.
+Any weld that is made outside the range of qualified parameters, such as those made outside the qualified heat input range (as measured by the electronic recording equipment), must be rejected and cut out. - b.
 Electronic measurement spikes, while not common, do occur; however, these anomalous spikes will not automatically trigger a cut out.
-The spikes must be evaluated on a case-by-case basis. - iii) QA/QC staff and independent inspectors must be trained and qualified prior to performing production welding inspections. - b) Start-up weld consistency requirements that must be met prior to full production. - Weld consistency during start-ups, including seasonal start-ups and shutdowns due to high repair rates, must consider staggered production where weld quality is evaluated over a limited number of welds. - The contractor can only resume full production when weld repair rates achieve an acceptable level.37 traceable to, and include information on:

-37 If the weld repair rate is greater than 10% for a rolling average of 200 consecutive mainline welds, DGLLC must perform a root cause analysis and take remedial action.
-PHMSA-2016-0149 Donlin Gold, LLC Special Permit Page 24 of 58
+The spikes must be evaluated on a case-by-case basis. - iii) QA/QC staff and independent inspectors must be trained and qualified prior to inspecting production welding. - b) Start-up weld consistency requirements prior to full production - Weld consistency at start-ups, including seasonal start-ups and shut downs due to high repair rates, must consider staggered production where weld quality is evaluated over a limited number of welds. - ii) If the weld repair rate is greater than 10% for a rolling average of 200 consecutive mainline welds, AGDC must perform a root cause analysis and take remedial action.